Nathaniel-Dominguez/Counting-Prototype/README.md

 - **Ball Award System**: Scoring pockets have a chance to award extra balls based on pocket type, with higher-tier pockets offering better rewards
 - **High Score Tracking**: Track both point-based high scores and a separate balls earned high score with celebration effects for new records
 - **PBR Materials**: Realistic material appearance
+- **Main Menu UI**: Intuitive main menu with How To Play instructions and Credits panel to acknowledge contributors

 ## 🚀 Installation